LieuweJ/smelly-mars-rover/typescript/backlog.md

 Responsibility:

 Refine abstractions:

+- Move commandRight handling to separate class with commandProcessInterface
-- Move coordination handling in rover.go into separate classes/function.
+- Move commandForward handling to separate class with commandProcessInterface
+- move commandHandling to separate class to handle commandProcessInterfaces.

 Doing:
+- Move commandLeft handling to separate class with commandProcessInterface

 Done:
 - add coverage script